kuckeberra/hw/README.md

 ## Objective 📋

 Nginx container starts with the wrong index page.
-You need to add proper docker-compose.override.yaml to make it work
+The problem is, that cantainer starts with wrong nginx configuration.
+You need to add proper docker-compose.override.yaml, with container entrypoint fix to make it work

 ## Solution 👌